openstack/neutron/TESTING.rst

 Overview
 --------

-Neutron relies on different types of testing to ensure its quality, as described below.
-In addition to in-tree testing, `Tempest`_ is responsible for validating Neutron's integration with other OpenStack components, and `Rally`_ is responsible for benchmarking.
+Neutron relies on unit, functional, fullstack and API tests to ensure its quality, as described below.
+In addition to in-tree testing, `Tempest`_ is responsible for validating Neutron's integration with other OpenStack components via scenario tests, and `Rally`_ is responsible for benchmarking.

 .. _Tempest: http://docs.openstack.org/developer/tempest/
 .. _Rally: http://rally.readthedocs.org/en/latest/